 One of the most interesting things about Houston is that the city has absolutely no zoning restrictions.
-Zoning laws are normally put in place to regulate the height of buildings and to determine where buildings can be constructed.
+Zoning laws are normally put in place to regulate buildings' height and determine where buildings can be constructed.
 Normally cities want zoning laws in place to create a sense of order and to oversee proper land usage.
 Since this is the largest city in the United States without any zoning restrictions, residents and visitors alike are witness to this lack of zoning through the strange mixture of buildings and funky architecture scattered throughout Houston.
-As the city continues to grow at a fast pace, ordinances and restrictions have been implemented but there are still no actual zoning laws.
+As the city continues to grow fast, ordinances and restrictions have been implemented but there are still no actual zoning laws.

 Visit the rodeo.

 What is Texas without a rodeo?
-Whether you are a cowboy or cowgirl at heart or simply just want to have a little fun, the Houston Livestock Show and Rodeo is a must-do for all residents.
-Lasting for 20 days annually, the rodeo is a cool place to bring family and friends for an amazing barbecue, a carnival, and even live musical performances by popular artists.
-Operating since 1932, the Houston rodeo is a fun event that brings the community together.
-Make sure to add this local favorite attraction to your bucket list.
+Whether you are a cowboy or cowgirl at heart or simply want to have a little fun, the Houston Livestock Show and Rodeo is a must-do for all residents.
+Lasting for 20 days annually, the rodeo is a fantastic place to bring family and friends for a fantastic barbecue, a carnival, and even live musical performances by popular artists.
+Since 1932, the Houston rodeo is a fun event that brings the community together.
+Make sure to add this favorite local attraction to your bucket list.